Understanding Internal vs. External ‘Locus Of Control’

 By recognizing whether an individual leans towards an internal or external locus of control, businesses can better predict behavior, enhance performance, and improve job satisfaction.

-However, it’s essential to strive for a balance, acknowledging both personal effort and external factors in determining outcomes.
+However, striving for a balance and acknowledging both personal effort and external factors in determining outcomes are essential.